Advanced

 The pass grade is a minimum of 21 correct answers

-If you have no Amateur Radio Licence the following assessments will be required
+If you have no Amateur Radio qualification the following assessments will be required

 1. The theory and Regulations examinations above